Make Amersfoort Heart Safe!

 With respect to the availability of AED’s we rely to a large extent on private individuals, businesses and institutions that make their AED's available to our netwerk, preferably in outside cabinets, so that these are available on a 24/7 basis, i.e. also outside business hours.
 We have a limited number of own AED's in outside cabinets.
-We are a volunteer organisation without structural subsidy of the municipality or the government and our funding comes from donations by the general public and businesses.
+We are a volunteer organisation with structural subsidy by the municipality.
+The rest of our funding comes from donations by the general public and businesses.

 How the system works

 - Civilians with a valid CPR certificate (in accordance with the NRR directives) or with professional medical qualifications can register as a “burgerhulpverlener” (civilian CPR volunteer) with www.hartslagnu.nl.
 You can register your availability (on a 24/7 or more restricted basis).
 You can register your availability on the basis of your home address and/or your work place and/or your GPS location (for a period of 4-24 hours each time) through the HartslagNu alert system; if you switch on alerting on the basis of your GPS location, you will receive alerts in the whole country.